BRP tOPICS

 PROTECTION

-Banks and individuals have a strong interest in the protection of data.
-Information about the financial situation of a person is a sensitive form of personal data
+Banks and individuals have a strong interest in the protection of their data being respected and secured.
+Information about the financial situation of a person is among the most sensitive forms of personal data

 WHAT ARE YOUR Questions?